srsapireddy/OpenLANE_EDA/README.md

 ![netlist](https://github.com/srsapireddy/Images/blob/main/57.png?raw=true)  </br>

 * These blocks can be used multiple times in the netlist.
 This concept is useful when we want the blocks to be reused.
 Similarly, we can have other IPs also available.
-* All these blocks can be implemented once and can be instantiated multiple times on to a netlist.
+* All these blocks can be implemented once and instantiated multiple times onto a netlist.

 ![instantiated](https://github.com/srsapireddy/Images/blob/main/58.PNG?raw=true)  </br>

 * The placement of these cells on the top-level netlist is fixed.
 They are called pre-placed cells since they are placed before placement and routing.
-Once these locations are placed, they are not moved by automated placement or routing tools.
+Once these locations are placed, automated placement or routing tools do not move them.

 ### De-coupling Capacitors
-* These pre-placed cells should be surrounded by de-coupling capacitors.
+* De-coupling capacitors should surround these pre-placed cells.

 #### De-coupling Capacitors

 ![power](https://github.com/srsapireddy/Images/blob/main/61.jpg?raw=true) </br>

-* If there is a large distance between the power supply and a circuit in the design, there might be a voltage drop across the wire from vdd to the circuit due to the resistance, inductance, and capacitance of the wire being used.
+* If there is a large distance between the power supply and a circuit in the design, there might be a voltage drop across the wire from Vdd to the circuit due to the resistance, inductance, and capacitance of the wire being used.
 This problem is solved using de-coupling capacitors.

 ![noise](https://github.com/srsapireddy/Images/blob/main/60.PNG?raw=true)  </br>

 * De-coupling capacitors are huge capacitors that are filled with charge.
 The voltage across the de-coupling capacitor is like that across the power supply.
 Whenever the circuit switches, the de-coupling capacitance provides a power supply to the circuit.
 This means the de-coupling capacitor de-couples the circuit from the main supply.
-Whenever the switching happens, the de-coupling capacitor will send the current to the circuit.
+The de-coupling capacitor will send the current to the circuit whenever the switching happens.
 These decoupling capacitors are placed close to the circuit to reduce the voltage drop.
-The de-coupling capacitor supplies the amount of current needed by the circuit during switching.
+The de-coupling capacitor supplies the current the circuit needs during switching.
 We use the de-coupling capacitor to charge the circuit.
 Whenever there is a switching activity, the de-coupling capacitor loses some charge to the circuit.
-Whenever there is no switching activity, the de-coupling capacitor replenishes its charge from the power supply.</br>
+The de-coupling capacitor replenishes its charge from the power supply whenever there is no switching activity.</br>

 ![Capacitors](https://github.com/srsapireddy/Images/blob/main/59.PNG?raw=true)  </br>